jaldhar/100-days-of-code/log.md

 ## Day 3: March 25, 2017

-**Today's Progress**: Did the FreeCodeCamp HTML5 and CSS exercises;  Built a tribute page; Helped a Freecodecamper learn C.
+**Today's Progress**: Did the freeCodeCamp HTML5 and CSS exercises;  Built a tribute page; Helped a Freecodecamper learn C.

 **Thoughts**:

-I started with the javascript algorithm stuff first because I thought that would be more interesting and challenging and because, if you remember, I had started and dropped FreeCodeCamp once before and I thought that I remembered the basics of JavaScript, HTML5, CSS, jQuery, and Bootstrap well enough from then.
+I started with the javascript algorithm stuff first because I thought that would be more interesting and challenging and because, if you remember, I had started and dropped freeCodeCamp once before and I thought that I remembered the basics of JavaScript, HTML5, CSS, jQuery, and Bootstrap well enough from then.
 However today I decided that it might be prudent to review it once more.
 It being the weekend, there were domestic things to attend to but I did get